Steganographic Generative Adversarial Networks: Experiments with Steganographic Generative Adversarial Networks

 Another interesting result follows from an experiment with HUGO steganography algorithm and SGAN generated containers: \begin{itemize} \item We use the $\pm1$-embedding algorithm for training the SGAN model; \item We test the HUGO steganography analyzer on real images and on images, generated by the SGAN model. \end{itemize} Containers generated by the SGAN model decrease HUGO steganalysis accuracy from $0.624$ to $0.499$, which demonstrates that the Steganographic Generative Adversarial Networks can potentially be used as a universal tool for generating Steganography containers tuned to deceive any specific steganalysis algorithm.

-\subsection{Training/Testing on Generated Images}
+\subsubsection{Training/Testing on Generated Images}

 In this set of experiments we train the steganalyser $S^*$ on images, generated using the DCGAN model from the prior noise distribution $p_{noise}(z)$ for some fixed seed value.
 In all experiments the size of the train set is fixed at $\approx 160\,000$.
 After training we test the analyser $S^*$ on images generated with the DCGAN model according to the following experimental setups: \begin{itemize} \item[$\mathbf{C1}$.]
-We use the same seed value; \item[$\mathbf{C2}$.]
-We use some randomly selected seed value; \item[$\mathbf{C3}$.]
-We use the same seed value, as in $\mathbf{C2}$, and we additionally tune the DCGAN model for several epochs. \end{itemize}
+We use the same seed value; \item[$\mathbf{C1}$.]
+We use the same seed value, as in $\mathbf{C1}$, and we additionally tune the DCGAN model for several epochs. \end{itemize}

-The experiment results in tab.~\ref{tab:diff_seed} indicate that using different seed values when generating containers most likely affects the distribution of pixel value bits in such a way as make it easier to deceive the steganalyser, fitted to another distribution in the train sample.
-Additional tuning of the image generator $G$ make this effect even more pronounced.
+The experiment results in tab.~\ref{tab:diff_seed} indicate that additional tuning of the image generator $G$ make this effect even more pronounced.

-In the next set of experiments we train and test the steganalyser $S^*$ on images, generated according to the following experimental conditions: \begin{itemize} \item[$\mathbf{C4}$.]
-We generate a train set for the steganalyser $S^*$ using several different randomly selected seed values, and when generating the test set we use another fixed seed value; \item[$\mathbf{C5}$.]
-We generate the train set and the test set using a number of different randomly selected seed values; \item[$\mathbf{C6}$.]
-We use the same train and test sets, as in $\mathbf{C5}$, and we additionally train the DCGAN model for several epochs. \end{itemize}

-According to tab.~\ref{tab:gen_test_training_time} the accuracy in case $\mathbf{C5}$ is lower than in the $\mathbf{C4}$ case, which can be explained by the test set of $\mathbf{C5}$ having more variability, being generated with different randomly selected seed values.
-Similarly, the accuracy in the $\mathbf{C4}$ case is higher than in $\mathbf{C2}$, since in $\mathbf{C4}$ the train set was generated with several different randomly selected seed values, and thus is more representative.
-These observations confirm out initial conclusions, drawn from tab.~\ref{tab:diff_seed}.

 We also conduct an experiment with classification of generated images without steganographic embeddings.
 For this purposes we train a DCGAN conditional model on the MNIST dataset, and train a separate classifier for the MNIST classification task.
 The trained classifier achieved almost perfect accuracy both on the held-out real MNIST dataset, and on synthetic images produced by the DCGAN.
 This provides evidence that it is possible to train an image classifier that shows acceptable accuracy both on real and synthetic images.
 However it is the artificial generation of image containers that breaks the usual approaches to steganalysis.